hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 **Notes**

 - Indy-SDK's "`pack()`" function is used to Anon encrypt the message using the Routing Agent's public key.
-- the "from" field is not needed in this case since the message is Anon encrypted.
+  - There is no need for the unpack() function to return the Sender's public key, since the Routing Agent does not need to know that information.

 The Sender can now send the message on its way via the first of the Wire messages.
 In our example, it sends the message to 2, who in turn sends it to 8.
 That of course, is arbitrary - the Sender's Domain could have any configuration of Agents.